CISS-VAE/CISS-VAE-python/README.md

 ## Python implementation of the Clustering-Informed Shared-Structure Variational Autoencoder (CISS-VAE)

 CISS-VAE is a flexible deep learning model for missing data imputation that accommodates all three types of missing data mechanisms: Missing Completely At Random (MCAR), Missing At Random (MAR), and Missing Not At Random (MNAR).
 While it is particularly well-suited to MNAR scenarios where missingness patterns carry informative signals, CISS-VAE also functions effectively under MAR assumptions.
+Please see our <a href="https://doi.org/10.1002/sim.70335"> publication </a> for more details.

 ![**Example CISS-VAE for Imputation Workflow**](CISSVAEModelDiagram.png)
 <br>